NagoDaniel/godot_mcp/README.md

 # Godot Documentation MCP Server

-An MCP server that gives coding agents accurate Godot knowledge.
+A local MCP server that gives coding agents accurate Godot knowledge based on the official Godot documentation.
 It offers two kinds of tools: exact structured lookups over the class reference, and semantic search over the full documentation.
-For now everything is built from the Godot 4.7 docs, and it all ships as a single SQLite file (`store/godot.sqlite`).
+For now everything is built from the Godot 4.7 docs, and it all ships as a single SQLite file.
+(`store/godot.sqlite`).

 ## Install